-The COVID-19 pandemic has upended the dietary supplement supply chain in many ways, not the least of which are ingredient shortages and transportation blockages.
-One of the biggest bottlenecks, however, is occurring where one might not expect: packaging.
-Materials that companies need to package and ship goods to customers are in short supply.
+The COVID-19 pandemic has upended the dietary supplement supply chain in many ways, including packaging, according to an article in Nutritional Outlook magazine.
+Primary and secondary packaging materials are in short supply.
 The problem is creating a lot of stress among manufacturers and forcing them to look for alternate solutions.

 Packaging types in short supply include “anything related to packaging capsules, such as vitamins,” Storer says, including high-density polyethylene packers and even child-resistant closures.

 From the packaging supplier’s perspective, how long could supply be tight?
 “It depends,” Storer says.
 “The key challenge is that no one knows how long the pandemic—and its associated change in purchasing behaviors—will last.
 Some packaging manufacturers began triggering new capital investments to expand capacity shortly after the initial demand surge, and others have been holding off until there’s a better read on the long-term need.
 Since capital lead times are typically long—and have since also gotten longer due to increased demand—there is a long lag between triggering a new capital investment and increased output for packaging components.
 In the meantime, there is still a backlog of products which were not forecast, and the market is still in the process of catching up.”
 As a packaging distributor, she says, Berlin Packaging is working closely with its supply partners and its customers to forecast demand in order to plan how to meet it.